 Take a left turn onto the A858 and carry straight on up the hill and remain on the main road for about 6 miles (note that it becomes the A859 after three quarters of a mile).

-At the end of Cameron Terrace take a right onto the A858 and remain on the main road for about 2.5 miles.
+You will see a school on the left, a fuel station,shop and row of houses on the right At the end of the row of houses (Cameron Terrace) take a right onto the A858 and remain on the main road for about 2.5 miles.

-Going through Achmore take a left just as the road approaches a slight S bend with a small forestry on the lefthand side and continue on this road for around 140 yards.
+Early in Achmore village take a left just as the road approaches a slight S bend with a small forestry on the left and a small disused quarry on the right and continue on this lay-by road for around 140 yards.

-Take a left down the road descending down to Loch Achmore and continue on this road for around 160 yards.
+Take a left off the lay-by road descending down to Loch Achmore and continue on this road for around 160 yards.

 - Brown Trout